 In general, the American military is out of sight, out of mind, save for their families and friends.
-This includes 8,400 U.S. troops still deployed in Afghanistan, as well as nearly 6,000 reported to be in Iraq and several hundred more in Syria.
 For many Americans, Memorial Day is an occasion for store sales, swimming pool openings and, in a dwindling number of places, parades.

 However, our mission here at the Jewish War Veterans of the U.S.A. is to make sure that Jewish service members who fought and died for our country are not forgotten.
 On Memorial Day, our members plant flags on graves of service members, participate in community events, and tell their stories of service to local organizations.